 Upon completion of all doctoral level course work (exclusive of COUN 780/790 Internship and COUN 795 Dissertation) with a cumulative GPA of 3.0 or better, the student will be required to successfully complete a comprehensive examination.
-Exceptions to this timeline must be requested of the advisor and come before a full department review in the semester before the student plans to take the examination.
+Exceptions to this timeline must be requested of the advisor and approved by the core faculty in the semester before the student plans to complete the examination.

-The Comprehensive Evaluation is a portfolio or collection of your work throughout the program.
-This is a tool to assess a student's knowledge and skills once required coursework from the curriculum and instruction and research strands have been completed.
+The Comprehensive Evaluation is a portfolio or collection of student work throughout the program.

+The purpose of this process to assess students' knowledge and skill levels developed through the completed curriculum coursework's' instruction and research.
 Prior to dissertation defense, each student will demonstrate: